-- 13. The burden of proof is on the student to satisfy the college with evidence of the eligibility of their status.
+- 14. The burden of proof is on the student to satisfy the college with evidence of the eligibility of their status.
 If the circumstances of the student change during the course so that the student becomes eligible for a part-time fee waiver when they were not previously, the college can (at their discretion) claim back the full fee from SFC and reimburse the student.
-The change must occur and be reported to the college by the student before the 'required date', which for AY 2021-22 is: - 1 November for full-time courses/programmes starting in the summer session. - The date on which 25% of the course's duration in days has elapsed for other full-time and part-time courses/programmes (see Credit Guidance AY 2021-22, due to be available in summer 2021, for more information). - 14.
+The change must occur and be reported to the college by the student before the 'required date', which for AY 2022-23 is: - 1 November for full-time courses/programmes starting in the summer session. - The date on which 25% of the course's duration in days has elapsed for other full-time and part-time courses/programmes (see Credit Guidance AY 2022-23 for more information). - 15.
 Changes to student circumstances occurring after this date cannot be claimed back from SFC.
-However, colleges are free to use their own discretion with college funds. - 15.
-There is no upper or lower age limit on a student's eligibility for a fee waiver. - 16.
-The college will be able to apply a fee waiver in respect of students who satisfy the eligibility rules for the course (as defined in the Credit Guidance) and where the college is claiming credits for their activity in the current academic year.
+However, colleges are free to use their own discretion with college funds.

-- 17. With the exception of any fee waivers for state school pupils who are undertaking college activities that form part of their school-based curriculum, additional part-time activity over and above full-time study will not be eligible for a fee waiver, although it may be eligible for credits (to determine if additional part-time activity is eligible, please refer to the Credit Guidance). - 18.
+- 16. There is no upper or lower age limit on a student's eligibility for a fee waiver. - 17.
+The college will be able to apply a fee waiver in respect of students who satisfy the eligibility rules for the course (as defined in the Credit Guidance), where the college is claiming credits for their activity in the current AY. - 18.
+With the exception of any fee waivers for state school pupils who are undertaking college activities that form part of their school-based curriculum, additional part-time activity over and above full-time study will not be eligible for a fee waiver, although it may be eligible for credits (to determine if additional part-time activity is eligible, please refer to the Credit Guidance). - 19.
 Students taking two or more part-time courses will be eligible for a maximum of one full-time fee waiver.
-The maximum amounts claimable for each student will be: - The FE fee (£1,008 in 2020-21) for students taking FE courses. - The FE fee (£1,008 in 2020-21) for students taking a mix of FE and part-time HE courses. - The HE fee (£1,285 in 2020-21) for students taking part-time HE courses fee waivers should not be claimed for full-time HE courses, as these are funded through Student Awards Agency Scotland (SAAS).
+The maximum amounts claimable for each student will be: - The FE fee (£1,008 in 2022-23) for students taking FE courses. - The FE fee (£1,008 in 2022-23) for students taking a mix of FE and part-time HE courses. - The HE fee (£1,285 in 2022-23) for students taking part-time HE courses fee waivers should not be claimed for full-time HE courses, as these are funded through Student Awards Agency Scotland (SAAS).